404MDB/autonomous-devsecops-engine/docs/01-wsl2-installation.md

 Open a new PowerShell window and confirm the installation: wsl -l -v

-**Expected Output: You should see Ubuntu-24.04 listed
+**Expected Output: You should see Ubuntu-24.04 listed with State Running and Version 2**